GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

-04:28am - Created CategoryControlles file and modified to use IUnitOfWork interface 04:39am - created index view for Category controller in Admin area and added code from the given file 04:44am - Added link of index view from Category controller added in the dropdown of nav and privacy page link removed
+04:28am - Created CategoryControlles file and modified to use IUnitOfWork interface 04:39am - created index view for Category controller in Admin area and added code from the given file 04:44am - Added link of index view from Category controller added in the dropdown of nav and privacy page link removed 05:24am - Added javascript file for category in index.cshtml file. it is implementing datatable